NBStephens/RDN_segmentation/README.md

 # RDN_segmentation
-Home of the FEMR lab RDN segmentation software
+Home of the [FEMR Lab](https://femr.la.psu.edu/) RDN segmentation software at PSU

 # Install
 This project uses python poetry to manage the environment